AcalephStorage/consul-alerts/README.md

 #### Enable/Disable Specific Health Checks

-There are multiple ways to enable/disable health check notifications: mark them by node, serviceID, checkID, or mark individually by node/serviceID/checkID.
+There are multiple ways to enable/disable health check notifications: mark them by node, serviceID, checkID, regular expression, or mark individually by node/serviceID/checkID.
 This is done by adding a KV entry in `consul-alerts/config/checks/blacklist/...`.
 Removing the entry will re-enable the check notifications.
-Additionally, it is possible to disable notifications for a set of nodes, services or checks matching a regular expression.

 ##### Disable all notification by node